 Take Photos

-The old ESPN Zone building has photo perfect Disney backdrops on the exterior to make your selfies extra special.
+The old ESPN Zone building has picture-perfect Disney backdrops on the exterior to make your selfies extra special.
 The corner on the building periodically gets a new mural, so hop by to check it out.

 Follow these tips for a hoppin' good time:

 - Catch the fireworks in Downtown Disney on select nights!
-You can see some of the show from the second story Catal Restaurant patio.
-You can also see them just outside of security in the Downtown Disney employee parking lot, as well as from the bridge between the Pin Trader kiosk and Tortilla Jo's (across from The LEGO Store).
-Our new favorite (and less-obstructed) view is between Splitsville and Tortilla Jo’s.
+You can see them just outside of security in the Downtown Disney employee parking lot, as well as from the bridge next to the Pin Trader kiosk (across from The LEGO Store).
+Our new favorite (and less-obstructed) view is on the left of Splitsville.
 Read our post on the best places to view Disneyland fireworks.

 - Get a jump on Genie+.
 If you are heading to Disneyland Park, take the Monorail from Downtown Disney straight into Tomorrowland.
 Once you have scanned your park ticket at the station, you can reserve your first ride of the day.
 Hop over to our Guide to Genie at Disneyland post for all the details.

 - Celebrate Soulfully.
-In February, enjoy art and music with nightly outdoor concerts featured R&B, Gospel, reggae, funk and jazz music throughout the month.
-Chalk muralist Marcella Swett creates a new chalk mural each week.
+In February and June, enjoy art and music with nightly outdoor concerts featuring R&B, Gospel, reggae, funk and jazz music throughout the month.

 - Celebrate Hispanic Heritage Month.
-From Sept.
-15 to Oct.
-15, enjoy music and cultural foods from participating restaurants.
+In September and October, enjoy music and cultural foods from participating restaurants.

 - Purchase Disneyland balloons at Downtown Disney without having to enter the theme parks!